-- Extended Attribute Record Length - Location of Extent
+- Extended Attribute Record Length

+- Location of Extent

 - Data Length

 - Recording Date and Time

 - Existence bit of the File Flags field

 - Directory bit of the File Flags field

 - Associated File bit of the File Flags field

 - Record bit of the File Flags field

 - Protection bit of the File Flags field

 - File Unit Size

 - Interleave Gap Size

 - Volume Sequence Number

 - File Name of a File Identifier

 - File Name Extension of a File Identifier

 - File Version Number of a File Identifier

 - System Use

+12.3.2 Supplementary Volume Descriptor and Enhanced Volume Descriptor

-- 12.3.2 The implementation shall allow the data preparer to supply the information that is to be recorded in the descriptor fields listed below, and shall not record the Supplementary Volume Descriptor if the data preparer does not supply the information.
+The implementation shall allow the data preparer to supply the information that is to be recorded in the descriptor fields listed below, and shall not record the Supplementary Volume Descriptor or the Enhanced Volume Descriptor if the data preparer does not supply the information.

-For each Supplementary Volume Descriptor:
+For each Supplementary Volume Descriptor or Enhanced Volume Descriptor:

 - System Identifier

 - Volume Identifier

 - Logical Block Size

 - Location of Occurrence of Type L Path Table

 - Location of Optional Occurrence of Type L Path Table

 - Location of Occurrence of Type M Path Table

 - Location of Optional Occurrence of Type M Path Table

 - Bit 0 of the Volume Flags field

 - Escape Sequences

 - Volume Set Identifier

 - Publisher Identifier

 - Data Preparer Identifier

 - Application Identifier

 - Copyright File Identifier

 - Abstract File Identifier

 - Bibliographic File Identifier

 - Volume Creation Date and Time

 - Volume Modification Date and Time

 - Volume Expiration Date and Time

 - Volume Effective Date and Time

 - Application Use

+12.3.3 Volume Partition Descriptor

-- 12.3.3 The implementation shall allow the data preparer to supply the information that is to be recorded in the descriptor fields listed below, and shall not record the Volume Partition Descriptor if the data preparer does not supply the information.
+The implementation shall allow the data preparer to supply the information that is to be recorded in the descriptor fields listed below, and shall not record the Volume Partition Descriptor if the data preparer does not supply the information.